 Margaret Lepley is a computer scientist at Mitre Corporation who now mainly works in data compression for images.

 Vladimir Pozdnyakov did his first Ph.d. in St. Petersburg and then came to Penn to do a second Ph.d.
 He works in limit theory, mathematical finance, and other areas of applied probability, including scan statistics.
-He is now an associate professor at UConn.
+He is now a Professor at UConn.

-Dan Rudolph does ergodic theory at the University of Maryland.
-We were students together at Stanford, and he is perhaps the co-author I have known the longest.
+Dan Rudolph and I were students together at Stanford, and he is the co-author I have known the longest.
+Dan died of ALS in February 2010; he was 61.

 Timothy Snyder did his Ph.D. with me at Princeton in Applied and Computational Mathematics.
 We wrote several papers together while he was at Georgetown University, where he became a very young Associate Dean.
-He then became Dean of Arts and Sciences at Fairfield University, and more recently became Vice-President of Loyola University of Maryland.
+He is now the 16th President of Loyola Marymont University in Los Angeles, an institution with more than 9,000 students.

 Donald Stanat started out in physics and mathematics, but he headed to computer science almost in time to be there for the creation.
-He recently retired from UNC.
+He retired from UNC a few years back.

 Bill Steiger is a professor of computer science at Rutgers who sometimes teaches statistics at Princeton and who is always interested in problems of computational geometry.

-Frank Stenger does numerical analysis at the University of Utah.
-He is best know for work on approximation theory and the sinc function.
+Frank Stenger is now Professor Emeritus at the University of Utah.
+He is best known for work on approximation theory and the sinc function.

 Bob Stine has a preference for statistical problems that require a computationally intensive approach, and has worked with Dean Foster on a wide range of problems that leverage a computational point of view.